12 Festivals in Thailand That You Must Experience!

 Source

-One of the most spectacular festivals in Thailand, the Yi Peng festival takes place in the legendary city of Chiang Mai which was once the capital of the Lanna kingdom.
-It continues to hold cultural significance for its worn-out fortifications and moats that speak of a foregone era.
-During Yi Peng in November, Chinese paper lanterns are released into the night sky which is meant to symbolise letting go of the misfortunes of the past year.
+One of the most spectacular festivals in Thailand, the Yi Peng festival takes place in the legendary city of Chiang Mai, which was once the capital of the Lanna kingdom.
+During Yi Peng in November, Chinese paper lanterns are released into the night sky, which is meant to symbolize letting go of the misfortunes of the past year.
 Thousands gather to take part and enjoy the spectacular view.
 Tha Phae Road and Mae Jo University are the best locations to enjoy the festival, although it's best to come ahead of time to find a good spot in the crowds.
 After the lanterns are released, you can enjoy the live music performances and firecrackers that light up the night sky.

 Location : Chiang Mai, Thailand